amirkangarloo/rest-api-user/README.md

 # REST API with NodeJs & Express
 REST API for a user with Node, Express &amp; MongoDB.
-In this project, I use MVC.
+In this project, use MVC architectural pattern.

 ## REST API